Sign Up for Updates so that you don’t miss any announcements

 September 13-15, 2017.
 The main event takes place at the Revelstoke Community Centre (600 Campbell Avenue) centrally located in beautiful downtown Revelstoke, British Columbia.

 When you register for the full symposium, the following is included:

 The symposium will feature presentations by visionaries, change makers and those that have been in the trenches.
 We will explore solutions to the challenges we face while keeping an open mind towards new approaches and new partnerships.
-Topics covered will be as diverse the BC landscape involving trail advocates and builders, media specialists, First Nations representatives, business operators, government, and tourism marketing professionals.
+Topics covered will be as diverse as the BC landscape involving trail advocates and builders, media specialists, business operators, community planners, land managers, government representatives, and tourism marketers.